hunter-college-ossd-spr-2020/firefox-addon-activity/team_3.md

 7. *If a person working with the content of this repository runs into problems or has questions, what can they do?*

+    If a person working with the content of this repository runs into problems or has questions, they have various options.
+The first option would be to email the dev-addons mailing list or contact the WebExtensions team in the #webextensions IRC channel on irc.mozilla.org.
+Other options may include asking a friend for help if the friend has used this repository before or even using a search engine.

 ### Part 4